Dave Smith (racing driver): Racing career

-Smith started racing in 2010 in the K&N Series West, running a few races every year, mostly at the Sonoma Raceway.
-On August 10, 2021, it was announced that Smith would make his debut in the NASCAR Xfinity Series in the race at Watkins Glen International.
+Smith started racing in the NASCAR K&N Pro Series Series West in 2010, running a few races every year, mostly at the Sonoma Raceway.
+On August 10, 2021, it was announced that Smith would make his NASCAR Xfinity Series debut in the race at Watkins Glen International.
 He would drive the Jimmy Means Racing No. 52 car.
 Smith started the race in 38th, finishing in 33rd.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)